StoKatze/ETS2-ATS-Trip-Exporter/README.md

 This tool logs any action in the log.txt file.
 You can use it to troubleshoot issues.

+## CLI Arguments
+This program can be run without Java using CLI.
+It requires only an argument: the game.sii path.

+e.g. `ETS2Export.exe "C:\Users\Example\Documents\Euro Truck Simulator 2\Profiles\414141\save\autosave\game.sii"`

 ## Reading the data
 The results are in a very raw format.
 Yes, I know it could be improved.
 Company names are in the name.location format.